Latest Velo (VELO) News Update

 TLDR

-Velo’s roadmap focuses on expanding its CeDeFi ecosystem with real-world financial solutions.
+Velo’s roadmap focuses on expanding its PayFi ecosystem, AI integration, and cross-border RWA solutions.

 Deep Dive